-Table 2-13.
-Canal System Water Budget Components.
+Table 2-13 Canal System Water Ru daet Comnonents Tubic 2 15. cunui System mutti Du uget components.

 Detailed Accounting Center Detailed Component Category Description Diversions Inflow Diversions from Rivers and Streams System, including lakes and reservoirs in some cases.
-Canal System Evaporation Outflow Direct evaporation from canal water surfaces (unlined canals are generally maintained to be weed-free, so ET from bankside vegetation is not included).
-Infiltration of Surface Water (Seepage) Outflow Seepage from canals to the groundwater system and seepage from rivers and streams during the times that they serve as conveyance for irrigation releases.
+Evaporation Outflow Direct evaporation from canal water surfaces (unlined canals are generally maintained to be weed-free, so ET from bankside vegetation is not included).
+Canal System Infiltration of Surface Water (Seepage) Outflow Seepage from canals to the groundwater system and seepage from rivers and streams during the times that they serve as conveyance for irrigation releases.
 Spillage Outflow Spillage resulting from canal operations to the Rivers and Streams System.
 Deliveries Outflow Deliveries from the canal system to customers.